ColeSammons/e-commerce/README.md

   ## Installation

   Simply download or clone into a directory.
 Node is a prerequisite along with MySQL.
 Once installed run 'npm install'.
 Log into your SQL shell and create a database with 'source db/schema.sql'.
 Type 'USE ecommerce_db;' and exit the shell.
-From there 'npm run seeds' and you're good to go.
+From there 'npm run seeds' and when you're ready to start the server use 'npm start'.

   ## Usage